LordShivam18/LynqIt/README.md

 # LynqIt Chat Application

 A comprehensive real-time chat application built with React, Socket.IO, and Node.js.
-LynqIt provides a WhatsApp-like experience with advanced features including personal and group messaging, status updates, media sharing, and more.
+LynqIt provides an experience full of advanced features including personal and group messaging, status updates, media sharing, and more.

 ## 🚀 Key Features